textcamp/textcamp/README.md

 You can find a playable demo at <https://play.text.camp/>.
 The game play is very limited, but demonstrates the basic functionality in a public environment.

+## Documentation

+We're starting to build out our [Textcamp Guidebook](https://text.camp/guidebook) for players, creators, and developers.
+Similar to the demo, it's very much a work in progress. 😅

 ## Building

 ![build](https://github.com/textcamp/textcamp/workflows/Rust/badge.svg)